mtw/mtw.github.io/Pelican/content/blog/2022-07-26-Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA–binding-protein.rst

 :category: publications
 :slug: Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA-binding-protein
 :author: mtw
-:summary: Here we studied the association complexes of Musashi1 with different RNA motifs, using molecular dynamics simulations
+:summary: In this contribution we study the association complexes of the RNA-binding protein Musashi 1 (MSI1) with different RNA motifs, using molecular dynamics simulations
+:description: Molecular Dynamics simulations of association complexes between the RNA-binding protein Musashi 1 (MSI1) and different RNA motifs

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong